Possible connection between the reflection symmetry and existence of equatorial circular orbit: Results

 \section{Results}

-In this section, we expressed the relevant quantities as a series expansion in $z$, and only keeping terms up to $z^2$ terms in the potential.
-Based on our earlier discussions, here, we will derive $\mathcal{V}_1$ and $\mathcal{V}_2$ for general stationery, axis-symmetric metric.
+In this section, we express the relevant quantities as a series expansion in $z$ and only keep terms up to $z^2$ terms in the potential.
+Based on our earlier discussions, here, we will derive $\mathcal{V}_1$ for a general stationery, axis-symmetric metric.
 By substituting \ref{eq:xi} into \ref{eq:F}, we arrive at

 where, the coefficients can be expressed as follows: